michal-krzyzowski/bak/README.md

 # bak
-Simple backup script for files and directories in Linux, just making the backup creation quicker than `cp -r [...]`.
+Simple backup script for files and directories in Linux, just making the backup creation quicker than `cp -r filename filename.bak`.

 The only added value is making the whole process quicker.

 **Setup**